An overnight drone attack on Moscow injures 1 and temporarily closes an airport

 Moscow authorities have also closed a street to traffic near the site of the crash in the Moscow City area.

-There was no immediate comment from Ukrainian officials, who rarely if ever take responsibility for attacks on Russian soil.
+“All of the people who think the war ‘doesn’t concern them,’ it’s already touching them,” spokesperson Yurii Ihnat told journalists Sunday.

+“There’s already a certain mood in Russia: that something is flying in, and loudly,” he said.
+“There's no discussion of peace or calm in the Russian interior any more.
+They got what they wanted.”

-The attack follows a night of reported drone skirmishes between Russia and Ukraine.
-Moscow announced Sunday that it had foiled a Ukrainian attack on Russian-annexed Crimea, shooting down 16 drones and neutralizing eight more with an electronic jamming system.
+Ihnat also referenced a drone attack on Russian-occupied Crimea overnight.
+Moscow announced Sunday that it had shot down 16 Ukrainian drones and neutralized eight more with an electronic jamming system.
 There were no casualties, officials said.

 Meanwhile, two people were killed and 20 wounded by a Russian missile strike late Saturday evening on the city of Sumy in northeast Ukraine.
 A four-story building belonging to a vocational college was hit, the Ukrainian Interior Ministry said.
 Local authorities said that dormitories and teaching buildings were damaged in the blast and the fire that followed.